Which sporting events have been affected following the death of the Queen?

+Sport’s governing bodies continue to review their fixture schedules following the announcement that the Queen’s funeral will take place on September 19.

-Here, the PA news agency looks at matches and events which have been affected by the news.
+Here, the PA news agency looks at matches and events which have been affected by Her Majesty’s death.

 Football

-All Premier League and English Football League matches this weekend have been postponed as a mark of respect.

-All games in the Women’s Super League, Women’s Championship and Women’s FA Cup have also been postponed this weekend.
+The National League announced plans to resume after its weekend matches were postponed, along with all Premier League, English Football League, Women’s Super League, Women’s Championship and Women’s FA Cup ties as a mark of respect.

+A minute’s silence will be held prior to the National League games – a full round of matches is due to be played on Tuesday night as well as next Saturday – and players will wear black armbands.

-The Scottish Football Association announced the postponement of all professional games over the course of the weekend, while all football in Northern Ireland and Wales is also off.
+The Scottish Football Association announced the postponement of all professional games over the course of the weekend, while all football in Northern Ireland and Wales was also off.

 Cricket

-Cricket will resume on Saturday, including the men’s Test between England and South Africa and the women’s T20 between England and India.
+Cricket resumed at the Oval on Saturday in the final Test between England and South Africa after Friday’s play was called off, while the women’s T20 between England and India also went ahead on Saturday.

-Play between England and South Africa at the Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, did not take place on Friday.
+The PA news agency understands all cricket will go ahead next week and next weekend.

 Rugby Union

+The PA news agency understands all six of next weekend’s Gallagher Premiership matches will go ahead unless there is a directive from the Government.

-Both games in the opening round of Gallagher Premiership fixtures on Friday night have been postponed until the weekend, while all senior rugby union scheduled in Wales this weekend will not take place.
+Both games in the opening round of Gallagher Premiership fixtures on Friday night were postponed and played over the weekend instead, along with the other four top-flight fixtures.
+All senior rugby union in Wales this weekend did not take place.

-The west country derby between Bristol and Bath at Ashton Gate, plus Sale’s home clash with Northampton, have been rearranged, with the former now taking place on Saturday and the latter on Sunday.

-Premiership Rugby confirmed that four matches scheduled for the weekend will go ahead as planned.
-Champions Leicester’s trip to Exeter, London Irish versus Worcester and Newcastle against Harlequins will take place on Saturday, along with Gloucester hosting Wasps on Sunday.

-The Scottish Rugby Union postponed all domestic competitive games this weekend as a mark of respect and the women’s summer Test international between Scotland and Spain on Sunday is also off.
+The Scottish Rugby Union postponed all domestic competitive games this weekend and the women’s summer Test international between Scotland and Spain on Sunday was also called off.

 Rugby League

+The upcoming Betfred Super League play-off semi-finals will go ahead as planned.
+Wigan will play Leeds at the DW Stadium on Friday, September 16 and St Helens will face Salford at the Totally Wicked Stadium on Saturday, September 17.

+A Super League statement added: “As a mark of respect to Her Majesty Queen Elizabeth II, the Betfred Super League Awards, which was scheduled to take place at Headingley Stadium on the evening of Monday September 19 will now take place at the same venue on Tuesday September 20.”

-The RFL postponed Friday’s Betfred Championship fixture between Sheffield Eagles and Dewsbury Rams, but all other matches over the weekend will go ahead.
-The Super League play-offs will start, with Catalans Dragons hosting Leeds on Friday night and Huddersfield playing Salford at home on Saturday.
+The RFL postponed last Friday’s Betfred Championship fixture between Sheffield Eagles and Dewsbury Rams, while an elimination play-off match scheduled for the day of the Queen’s funeral will be rearranged.

 Golf

+The PA news agency understands that the Italian Open scheduled for September 15 to 18 will be going ahead.

-Play at the BMW PGA Championship will restart on Saturday morning, having been suspended on Thursday and cancelled on Friday.
+Play at the BMW PGA Championship restarted as a 54-hole event on Saturday morning, having been suspended on Thursday and cancelled on Friday.

 Horse racing